idfah/badger/README.md

 # Project Badger

-## An optimized matrix library that can use Intel CPUs or nVidia GPUs
+## An experimental matrix library for optimized CPU and GPU computations.

 ### by Elliott Forney, 2010